waiting times

 Are there risks?

-This is a safe test—ultrasounds are harmless to health, and the risk of allergic reactions is extremely low (<1/10,000).
+This is a safe test—ultrasounds are harmless to health, and the risk of allergic reactions to the contrast is extremely low (<1/10,000).

 How is a Contrast Echocardiogram performed?

-• The Contrast Echocardiogram is conducted by a team of experienced professionals, including a cardiologist, a nurse, and a cardiopulmonary technician.
+• The Contrast Echocardiogram is performed by a team of experienced professionals, including a cardiologist, a nurse, and a cardiopulmonary technician.

 • The test is performed with the patient lying down.